 In many cases, fish has to travel a long way to your plate from the moment it leaves the ocean.
 That’s why sushi franchisers and other seafood providers use tricks of the trade to ship their products.
 Remember, though, “fresh” looking does not mean fresh.

 One of the most common methods is deep-freezing fish.
 In fact, according to Food and Drug Administration (FDA) regulations, “fish to be eaten raw – whether as sushi, sashimi, ceviche, or tartare – must be frozen first, to kill parasites.”
 (The commercial standard for freezing fish is 0-10 degrees Fahrenheit.)[3]
+Unfortunately, instead of the FDA regulating whether or not sushi providers or restaurants freeze their fish, local health officials have that duty.
+The seeming lack of enforcement is likely the reasons why – when you do hear about them – parasitic infections happen.

 Another method used to keep fish “fresh” was recently flagged by Daily Mail Australia.
 Its government aims to put an and to fish products being marketed as fresh due to the fact that overseas suppliers are pumping seafood with carbon monoxide gas.

-Between improperly frozen fish, fish that has not been frozen at all, and fish pumped full of carbon monoxide gas, people have more than enough reason to be concerned about parasites.
+Between improperly frozen fish, fish that have not been frozen at all, and fish pumped full of carbon monoxide gas, people have more than enough reason to be concerned about parasites.
 You’re probably aware of the skin-crawling symptoms having one can cause:[5,6]

-• Severe abdominal pain
+- Severe abdominal pain

-• Nausea and vomiting
+- Nausea and vomiting

-• Diarrhea
+- Diarrhea

-• Weakness
+- Weakness

-• Fever
+- Fever

-• Weight loss
+- Weight loss

-• Loss of appetite
+- Loss of appetite

-• Cysts or lumps
+- Cysts or lumps

 In short, yes, fish producers and sushi restaurants that employ these methods can increase your risk of getting a parasitic infection.
 Just look at Dr. Banh’s experience with a patient who had a 5-foot-long tapeworm after eating sushi.
 Or the Australian fisherman who filleted a fish only to be greeted by eight writhing parasitic worms (pictured below) – thank God no one ingested that one!

-In addition to the potential health risks associated with eating raw fish, it’s also worth being aware of sushi’s nutritional value.
+It’s also worth being aware of sushi’s nutritional value.
 Although it’s often touted as a health food, choosing the wrong menu items can quickly turn into a calorie-heavy, preservative-filled meal that won’t do your body any good.
-Accpording to Daily Mail:[4]
+According to Daily Mail:[4]

 “An overseas investigation found some servings of sushi contain more calories than a Big Mac – or are as carbohydrate-heavy as seven-and-a-half slices of white bread.